-- Darker and Edgier: asdfmovie7 stands out as being the darkest entry in the series by far; notably, there's a lot more jokes involving death and suicide.
+- asdfmovie7 stands out as an especially dark entry in the series; notably, there's a lot more jokes involving death and suicide.
 Doesn't stop it from being over-the-top and silly though.

-- While it is no asdfmovie7, asdfmovie9 is markedly darker than asdfmovie8; while it has nowhere the amount of jokes about suicide, it amps up the Black Comedy to the point it stands firmly as the second darkest asdfmovie.
+- While it is no asdfmovie7, asdfmovie9 is markedly darker than asdfmovie8; while it has nowhere the amount of jokes about suicide, it does amp up the Black Comedy.

 - Deadly Euphemism: Jimmy interprets his mother's wish for him to "take out the dog" this way.